 Robyn Donnelly (Member and Patron)

 B.Comm.
-Ll.B (UNSW) Ll.M (King’s College, London): is a former lawyer and academic and is the Patron of Co-operative Bonds.
+Ll.B (UNSW) Ll.M (King’s College, London): A former lawyer and academic and is the Patron of Co-operative Bonds.
 With a varied career as a solicitor and barrister until 2000 she turned to academia and then later worked as the Legal Manager and Legal Policy officer for the New South Wales Registry of Co-operatives & Associations.
 During her time with the Registrar she worked with other states and territories secure agreement on the final draft of the Co-operatives National Law which was passed as a template by the NSW Parliament in May 2012, the International Year of Co-operatives.
 After a short retirement in 2013, Robyn was a director and secretary for the Bathurst Wholefood Co-operative whilst undertaking specialist consulting work on legal and policy matters for the Business Council of Co-operatives and Mutuals.
 Keen to promote the co-operative business model and help more groups to form co-operatives she led the team to develop the Co-op Builder, first for agricultural co-operatives and then for general co-ops.
 The Co-op Builder is the first online resource to help people draft the necessary documents to form a co-operative under Australian law.
 Co-operatives’ access to capital is a subject of interest and to this end Robyn authored the Community Investment Handbook for co-operatives to provide basic information about capital raising for co-ops and through her adjunct position with Charles Sturt University’s law school co-authored Australia’s first undergraduate subject on corporate law that includes co-operatives.
 Robyn continues to provide policy and advice to the Business Council of Co-operatives and Mutuals with a particular focus on addressing anti-competitive barriers for co-ops and easing the regulatory burden surrounding fundraising.

 Clare Fountain (Member and Director)